Wojak: Doomer

 The doomer is an image macro and character archetype that first appeared on 4chan.
 The image typically depicts Wojak wearing a black watch cap and a black hooded sweatshirt, with dark circles under his eyes, while smoking a cigarette.
 The archetype often embodies nihilism, clinical depression, hopelessness, and despair, with a belief in the incipient end of the world to causes ranging from climate apocalypse, to peak oil, to alcoholism, to (more locally) opioid addiction.
 The meme first appeared on 4chan's /r9k/ board in September 2018.

 A related meme format, "doomer girl", began appearing on 4chan in January 2020, and it soon moved to other online communities, including Reddit and Tumblr, often by women claiming it from its 4chan origins.
 This format is described by The Atlantic as "a quickly sketched cartoon woman with black hair, black clothes, and sad eyes ringed with red makeup".
 The doomer girl character is often associated with the e-girl and alternative subcultures.
 The character often appears in image macros interacting with the original doomer character.
 The format is often compared to rage comics.

 Soyjak

-Soyjak, a portmanteau of "soy" and "wojak", is a variation of Wojak that combines Wojak-style illustrations with features of a soy boy or "nu-male".
-It is typically used in online discourse, such as on 4chan and various other sites and imageboards, to mock an opponent's position by quoting them alongside a Soyjak image.
-The first example of Soyjak appeared in December 2017 on 4chan's /int/ board.
-It quickly gained notoriety on the site, spawning many edits and variants, commonly mocking interests associated with "soy boys", including use of sites such as Reddit or 9gag, playing Nintendo Switch, or cuckoldry, among other things.
-Soyjaks usually have large open mouths.
-Aside from the original Soyjak variant, a Wojak edit with glasses and a scraggly beard, it became popular to trace real-life people perceived to fit the "soy boy" stereotype.

-A community has gathered around Soyjaks since 2020, first on the /qa/ board on 4chan, soon leading to the creation of its own imageboard soyjak.party after the aforementioned board was locked.
-Soyjak.party currently servers over 2,240,000 posts and has a booru dedicated to mostly right wing oriented obscene images the denizens of the site create, containing over 29,350 images and videos as of March 15th 2023.